Drazcmd/splash/docs/scripting-ref.rst

 Key events are not propagated immediately until event loop regains control, thus :ref:`splash-wait` must be called to reflect the events.

-This function is to be used to directly send text input as keyboard events.
-Whilst the macro syntax on :ref:`splash-send-keys` is useful for sending function keys, on some cases direct text input is more appropriate.
-It completely bypasses macro definition and sends text as character keys.

-This function in conjuction with :ref:`splash-send-keys` and covers most needs on keyboard input, such as filling in forms and submitting them.
+This function in conjuction with :ref:`splash-send-keys` covers most needs on keyboard input, such as filling in forms and submitting them.

 Examples: